PulkitLeuva/Gut-microbiome-REporting-Pipeline/README.md

 ```bash
 conda activate gut_microbiome_env
 ```
-Please change the base directory path in the config file.
-Use the repo directory folder for path Also you need to download the reference genome.
+Please change the config file to update the base directory path.
+Use the repo directory folder for path.
+Also you need to download the reference genome (Homo_sapiens_hg37_and_human_contamination_Bowtie2_v0.1) from this link https://huttenhower.sph.harvard.edu/kneadData_databases/.
 Run Snakemake pipeline using below command if your conda uses default solver
 ```bash
 snakemake --cores all --use-conda all